paulpritchard68/Squirt/README.md

 A `copy` command is also available.
 This will create a new script (ct = copy to) based on an existing script (cf = copy from).
 Again, this command allows for the same options as `build` - if entered, these will be applied to the new script.

+To clear a field, set the value to *Null

 ## Currently supported FTP Actions ##
 The --do option on the build and exec commands defines the action to be performed.
 At present, the following actions are supported:
 - chmod-xxx   Changes the access permissions of the file.